 Over the last few weeks, I have been observing the beautiful, vibrant purple flowers of vetch this spring.
 Seeing these gorgeous verdant creations of God brought to mind the words of Jesus in Luke 12:27, Consider how the wildflowers: They don’t labor or spin thread.
 Yet I tell you, not even Solomon in all his splendor was adorned like one of these!
 (HCSB).
 Those stunning vetch blooms in the pastures, meadow, and even in the yard had done nothing to deserve such visual exaltation – no work, no self effort.
+Jesus continued in Luke 12:28 comparing we humans to the short-lived wildflowers.
+Then He asked the rhetorical question at the end of the verse, …How much more will He do for you – you of little faith?
+(HCSB).

 Then Jesus issued a command that if heeded would be life-altering to His disciples.
 In verse 29 of the same chapter of Luke His words appear, Don’t keep striving for what you should eat and what you should drink, and don’t be anxious.
 Our Lord and Master addressed the basic needs of mankind but gave a terse command in His last three words – Don’t be anxious.
 In our country, so often our anxiety is fueled by worries over issues never concerning the gravely deprived populations of the third world countries whose primary need is their next meal or shelter for their family.